cubee-cb/linux-vr-compat/README.md

         - Maybe [LOVR Playspace](https://lvra.gitlab.io/docs/fossvr/lovr/lovr-playspace/) could help with this, if it actually creates a playspace and isn't just visual.
 - Slinger VR
     - Controllers are stuck at the playspace origin and don't respond to input.
+- Aperture Hand Lab
+    - Teleport binding is awkwardly mapped to stick click, and doesn't seem to confirm teleport on release.
+    - Playable with controllers up until the handshake bot due to lacking a grip pressure sensor.
+Hand tracking has no buttons and so it's unusable here.
+        - This could be simulated using the grip analogue (say, the last 5-10%), but it will never be true pressure on current non-Knuckles controllers.
 - Resonite (Proton, [see here](https://lvra.gitlab.io/docs/resonite/))
     - Logged in, froze when loading my cloud home while in the tutorial, so it may not like changing worlds.
         - My cloud home is the default cloud home transferred from Neos, so world complexity/heaviness may not be the issue.